adonisjs/v6-docs/content/docs/http/assets_bundling_encore.md

 By default, the compiled assets are written to the `./public/assets` directory so that AdonisJS static file server can serve them.

-However, you can customize and define any output directory by updating the `webpack.config.js` file.
+However, you can customize and define any output directory by updating the `webpack.config.cjs` file.

 The `setOutputPath` method accepts a path relative to the project root.
 Also, make sure to update the public URL prefix using the `setPublicPath` method.